Ankylosing spondylitis. Not a common back

 found at higher amounts in ankylosing spondylitis patients.
 Nanocurcumin

-is surfacing as a new approach to control
+is evolving as a new approach to control

 spondylitis.
 (2) Mixing chiropractic manipulation and